andreamunafo/csp-fuzzy-guacamole/README.md

 ## Dependencies

-This repository uses the [pyibex](http://benensta.github.io/pyIbex/), a set of python modules for solving nonlinear problems using Interval Arithmetic tools.
+This repository uses [pyibex](http://benensta.github.io/pyIbex/), a set of python modules for solving nonlinear problems using Interval Arithmetic tools.

 The reccomended way of installing dependencies is through Anaconda.